 Social Security is not an "entitlement" program but a social compact between generations (current workers paying the benefits of current retirees) and an insurance policy that grants economic protection from birth to death.
 Throughout our working lives, employees and employers pay a "premium" for this comprehensive family insurance (equivalent to a policy worth \$500,000) through Social Security taxes (FICA) on weekly earnings.
 When a working person dies or becomes disabled, his or her dependents receive substantial monthly benefits.
 At retirement, workers collect Social Security benefits for the rest of their lives.
-Of the 53 million people currently receiving Social Security benefits, 36 million are retirees and their spouses, 8 million are workers with disabilities, 4 million are children who have lost a parent, and 5 million are widows and widowers.
-(Figure 2)
+Of the 57 million people currently receiving Social Security benefits, 40 million are retirees and their dependents, 11 million are disabled workers and their dependents, and 6 million are survivors of deceased workers.